jesmanderson/voice-infra-field-notes/posts/understanding-voip-protocols.md

 Understanding these protocols takes your troubleshooting from reactive to proactive.
 SIP handles the conversation setup.
 RTP carries the conversation itself.
 MGCP controls analog lines.
 And H.323 is your legacy friend you’ll still see now and then.

-Mastering VoIP protocols isn’t just about fixing issues, it’s about speaking the language of real-time communications.